jevonia/jnova-consults/jnova-phase2-build-brief.md

 }
 ```

-### Step 3: connect Vercel to GitHub
+### Step 3: Vercel is already connected

-In vercel.com dashboard: New Project > Import Git Repository > select `jnova-site` > deploy.
-After this, every push to `main` auto-deploys to jnova.com.
-No CLI needed going forward.
+`jevonia/jnova-consults` is already linked to Vercel.
+Every push to `main` auto-deploys to jnova.com.
+No further setup needed.
+Confirm by checking the Vercel dashboard after the first push.

 ### Step 4: update nav in index.html